 Again, this is what you’re most likely to find when you’re shopping, and it’s what I recommend most often.

 Next up are carbon/charcoal filters.
 These are great to have and they help fight against odors, VOCs, radon, and smoke.
 I like to say that they pick up where HEPA filters leave some slack.
-They’re great compliments to one another.
+They’re great complements to one another.

 If you’d like a list of the air purifiers that I recommend that have real HEPA filters and activated carbon filters, then please check out my personal list of top picks here.
 I actually own and use these air purifiers, so I know what I’m talking about with them!